Bantayan Airport

-Bantayan Airport is an aerodrome serving Bantayan Island in the province of Cebu in the Philippines.
+Bantayan Airport (ICAO: RPSB) is an airport serving Bantayan Island in the province of Cebu in the Philippines.
 The airport is located in the municipality of Santa Fe, approximately 3.9 nmi from the centre of Bantayan municipality.
 It is classified as a community airport by the Civil Aviation Authority of the Philippines (CAAP).
 Since the beginning of 2018, management of the airport has moved from CAAP to Mactan–Cebu International Airport Authority (MCIAA).

 Structure

 Bantayan Airport is a small community airstrip with a paved runway but no services (no refuelling capabilities).
 The largest handling capacity is now an 80-passenger aeroplane.
 The concrete runway is 1400 m long and 18 m wide, as well as a small terminal.
 The terminal shed was erected in 2003, along with two security fences and the airport gate, as part of an airport improvement program initiated by the CAAP.